waylyrics/waylyrics/README.md

 [netease-cloud-music-gtk] | X | gives 0 position
 [FeelUOwn] | O | gives 0 position and 0 length
-Firefox | X | do not provide position call qqmusic | O | no info other than title avaliable, but it's own OSD is pretty good
+Firefox | X | do not provide position call
+Chrom* | X | break the "unique" gurantee for TrackID qqmusic | O | no info other than title/artist avaliable

 ## Approach

 Current approach my seems dirty:

-1. get the likely actived player in each sync
+1. get the likely actived player when none is connnected, and disconnect from one only if it's not avaliable more
 2. keep sync with 3s interval and 100ms refresh for lyrics
 3. use the length-matched result (or first result if former is not found) of `search_song` and sync START in each run, fetch lyric only when needed